 The domestic gas value chain begins with production and proceeds to processing and treatment.
 Processing and treatment remove impurities and petroleum liquids that can be sold separately where available in commercial quantities (for petrochemicals, cooking gas, and so on.)
 The gas can then be compressed into a pipeline for transmission, distribution, and sale to consumers.
-In many countries, the gas aggregator, in many cases the national gas company, markets the gas to customers and operates the infrastructure.
+In many countries, the gas aggregator, which is in many cases the national gas company, markets the gas to customers and operates the infrastructure.

 Many national governments mandate the allocation of gas to the domestic market as this allows the development of local industries, including use as a feedstock and as fuel for power generation.
-Small markets will take time to develop and for some years the most likely customers for domestic gas are power plants and existing and planned large industries.
+Small markets will take time to develop and for the intial years of market development the most likely customers for domestic gas are power plants and existing and planned large industries.